StarDry failure

 Step 1

-Disconnect power to the dishwasher before beginning any inspection.
-Thermador’s StarDry system relies on a zeolite mineral module that absorbs moisture from the tub — the hot dry phase regenerates the zeolite by driving out that absorbed moisture, so if drying has failed, the module may be exhausted or the regeneration cycle may not have completed properly.
-Never skip this power disconnect step, as the door wiring and heating components carry line voltage.
+Before you do anything, disconnect power to the dishwasher.
+The StarDry system operates with a zeolite mineral module that absorbs moisture from the tub.
+If drying has failed, the module may be exhausted, or the regeneration cycle may not have completed correctly.
+Always prioritize this power disconnect step, as the door wiring and heating components carry live voltage.

 Step 2

-With power disconnected, remove the lower rack and locate the zeolite drying module on the rear interior wall of the tub.
-Visually inspect the module for cracks, discoloration, or physical damage, since a cracked housing can allow zeolite granules to escape and permanently compromise drying performance.
-A damaged module cannot regenerate and will need replacement regardless of other test results.
+With power off, remove the lower rack and locate the zeolite drying module on the rear interior wall of the tub.
+Visually inspect the module for cracks, discoloration, or physical damage.
+A cracked housing can allow zeolite granules to escape, permanently compromising drying performance.
+If damaged, the module will need replacement regardless of test results.

 Step 3

-Before replacing any parts, run three consecutive Normal cycles with Heated Dry selected, because if the zeolite became oversaturated and a recent regeneration cycle was interrupted, repeated heat exposure can restore the mineral’s absorption capacity.
-Watch whether drying performance improves progressively across the three cycles — gradual improvement confirms the module is recovering, while no change points to a failed module or a separate component fault.
-Pro tip: avoid opening the door mid-cycle, as this interrupts the hot dry phase that drives zeolite regeneration.
+Before replacing any parts, I recommend running three consecutive Normal cycles with Heated Dry selected.
+If the zeolite became oversaturated and a recent regeneration cycle was interrupted, repeated heat exposure can restore its absorption capacity.
+Monitor whether drying performance improves over the cycles — gradual improvement indicates recovery, while no change suggests a failed module or another fault.
+Pro tip: avoid opening the door mid-cycle, as this interrupts the hot dry phase essential for zeolite regeneration.

 Step 4

-Test the vent wax motor located at the top of the inner door panel, accessed by removing two T20 Torx screws.
-Set your multimeter to Rx1 and probe the motor terminals — a healthy wax motor reads approximately 300–500 ohms, while an open reading indicates a failed motor that must be replaced.
-The vent must open during the dry phase to allow moisture-laden air to escape, so a stuck-closed vent will cause drying failure even if the zeolite module is fully functional.
+Next, test the vent wax motor located at the top of the inner door panel by removing two T20 Torx screws.
+Set your multimeter to Rx1 and probe the motor terminals — a healthy wax motor should read approximately 300–500 ohms.
+An open reading indicates a failed motor that requires replacement.
+The vent must open during the dry phase to allow moisture-laden air to escape; a stuck-closed vent will lead to drying failure even if the zeolite module is functional.

 Step 5

-If the zeolite module showed physical damage or failed to recover after three heated cycles, replace it with Thermador part number 11032790, which is a proprietary component available by calling Thermador Parts at 1-800-735-4328.
-Do not attempt to refill or repair the module with aftermarket zeolite granules, as the granule size and mineral grade are matched to the module’s airflow design and using the wrong material can cause blockages or reduced performance.
-Confirm the replacement module is seated and latched securely before reassembling the rack.
+If the zeolite module showed physical damage or failed to recover after three heated cycles, replace it with Thermador part number 11032790, which you can obtain by calling Thermador Parts at 1-800-735-4328.
+Avoid attempting to refill or repair the module with aftermarket zeolite granules, as the granule size and mineral grade are matched to the module’s airflow design.
+Using the wrong material can cause blockages or reduced performance.
+Ensure the replacement module is seated and latched securely before reassembling the rack.

 Step 6

-After installing the new zeolite module, run three consecutive cycles with Heated Dry before judging whether the repair was successful.
-Fresh zeolite requires two to three full thermal conditioning cycles to reach optimal moisture absorption capacity, so poor drying immediately after replacement does not indicate a failed repair.
-Pro tip: log the installation date, as zeolite modules have a finite lifespan tied to cycle count — noting this helps with future diagnostics if drying issues return years later.
+After installing the new zeolite module, run three consecutive cycles with Heated Dry before assessing whether the repair was successful.
+Fresh zeolite requires two to three full thermal conditioning cycles to reach optimal moisture absorption capacity.
+Poor drying immediately after replacement doesn’t necessarily mean the repair failed.
+Pro tip: keep a record of the installation date; zeolite modules have a finite lifespan tied to cycle count, and noting this can assist with future diagnostics if drying issues arise later.

 Where to Buy Replacement Parts